status-im/status-network-monorepo/status-network-contracts/docs/rln.md

 - **Depth 16**: 2^16 = 65,536 identities
 - **Depth 20**: 2^20 = 1,048,576 identities

 Once the registry reaches capacity, new registrations are rejected until space is available.
+When accounts are slashed, their identity commitments are removed from the registry, freeing up space for new registrations.

 ## Commit-Reveal Slashing Mechanism